atingupta2006/oci-sre-dec-25/docs/Day-3/02-Observability-Principles/hands-on.md

 These logs:

 * Help diagnose VM failures
-* Support troubleshooting of the Class Enrollment App
+* Support troubleshooting of the BharatMart application
 * Provide audit-level visibility into system events